Remote OpenClaw Blog

 openclaw gateway --tailscale funnel --auth password

-Browser Control Across Machines
+How Does Browser Control Work Across Machines?

 Run a node host on the browser machine and keep both machines on the same Tailnet.
 The Gateway proxies browser actions to the node.
 No separate control server or Serve URL needed.